-You just stumbled across my love for MAKING clothes.
-I'm National Picnic's Designer/Owner Betsy Cook, and I began sewing National Picnic clothing in 2011 for friends and neighbors.
-I hand-delivered the tops and dresses myself, wrapped in brown paper packages tied up with strings.
+I'm Betsy Cook, National Picnic's Designer/Owner, and I began sewing National Picnic clothing in 2011 for friends and neighbors.
+I hand-delivered it myself, wrapped in brown paper packages tied up with strings.
 Some of the very first items I made were the quirky-sleeved tees my label is best known for today.

 Thanks for browsing National Picnic.
 I hope to dress you soon!